GeethaRavikkumar/Salary_Prediction_fresh_graduates/README.md

       - for the Recruitment Assessment data, according to the data description document the "-1" values indicates that the person has not appeared for the test, it is considered as the missing data.In case the score is -1 for this test, you could make use of the scores in the other tests to get more information.
 If the scores in the other tests are -1 as well, then it can be concluded that the candidate has not given a module listed here.

 # Exploratory Data Analysis:
-       - The columns has been dropped
+       - The columns of the tests other than domain has been dropped once after missing values from the domain column is been imputed using these other tests
+       - Plotted Heat Map to find the correlations between the independent variables
+       - Plotted the Box Plot to find the distribution pattern for each independent variable and also to find the outliers

-Dataset:
+# Dataset:
 The problem consists of 3 separate datasets: Participant information, Recruitment Assessment data and Personality Test data.
 The Participant information has the profile information along with the placement information for every participant.
 The Recruitment Assessment data has score data for every participant who sits through the placement process.